binhonglee/blog/content/2025-07-03-internal-tooling-ideas.md

 ## Chore

-This is more about employee satisfaction where working on a chore can be boring or frustrating to them.
+This is more about employee satisfaction when working on a repetitive task may be boring or frustrating.
 Having tools to automate such work allows them to explore more interesting / challenging work, thus improving employee satisfaction, even if it doesn't necessarily save a significant amount of time.
 The best "realistic" way to measure this would be a rating system where you count the number of employees using it and ask for their feedback (both positive and negative), then compile to show the value it provides.

 ## Wrap up